RobotProgrammerMan/PTSD/README.md

 > Bottom Left Drive Motor: Port 9
 > Top Right Drive Motor: Port 2
 > Bottom Right Drive Motor: Port 10
 > Arm/Catapult/Whatever thing it is anymore, idk: Port 7
+> Pneumatic Wing A: Triport A
+> Pneumatic Wing B: Triport B

 ## Features 🥔
 ### All the wacky stuff that this bot has:

 #### Driving
 This code is cool, it allows you to drive.
 I dunno what else you want me to say about it, it's driving.
-Arm function, wheel function, yeh :)
+Arm function, wheel function, wings, yeh :)
 #### Autonomous
 Bot go vroom by itself.
 Pretty cool, eh?
 #### Loading Screen Tips™